shengzhouzhang/apiexample/README.md

 twitter apis
 =======
-<<<<<<< HEAD

-Examples of calling twitter api directly from web pages.
-OAuth tokens are all stored in browers, it is for study purpose only.
+This is an example of calling twitter api directly from web pages.
+OAuth tokens are all stored in browers.

 Demo: http://szha246.github.io/apiexample/
 =======